What is the difference between a finance manager and an accounting manager?

 A financial manager is a key part of a company’s future success.
 Finance is at the heart of every business – without proper care and planning, it can be hard to remain competitive and profitable, let alone grow.

-A person in this job role focuses on monitoring cash flow across the whole business, including managing budgets for different departments and flagging any concerns.
-Rather than getting involved in the small details, a financial manager will rely on having accurate information flowing to them from each team in order to complete their analysis.
+A person in this job role focuses on monitoring cash flow across the whole business.
+This includes managing budgets for different departments and flagging any concerns.
+A financial manager will rely on having accurate information flowing to them from each team to complete their analysis.
+Rather than getting involved in the small details.

 Using this information, a financial manager will be able to forecast future financial trends in the business, to inform bigger business decisions like whether to hire more staff, or which area to invest profit in.
 This also includes observing competitors to see what can be learnt from their successes or mistakes.
 They’ll also manage risk, putting strategies in place to reduce any weaknesses and help see the company through any volatility.